10 Risky Investments to Avoid … Unless You Can Afford to Lose Everything

 But don’t assume that a company is profitable just because its CEO is ringing the opening bell on Wall Street.
 Many companies that go public have yet to make money.

-The average first-day returns of a newly public company have consistently been between 10% to 20% since the 1990s, according to a 2019 report by investment firm UBS.
+The first-day returns of a newly public company averaged 18.9% from 1980 through 2021, according to data from Jay R. Ritter, a professor in the University of Florida Warrington College of Business.
 But after five years, about 60% of IPOs had negative total returns.

-For now, bitcoin remains a speculative investment.
+But for now, cryptocurrency remains a speculative investment.
 People invest in it primarily because they think other investors will continue to drive up the price, not because they see value in it.

 4. Anything You Buy on Margin